lelynn/newrepo/_news/announcement_2.md

 ***

 As I am currently finishing up my master, I wanted to make a planning for myself.
-This is quite a stressful time, I have THREE thesises left to do before the end of june (preferabbly as soon as possible).
+I am also a bit disctracted since I abought the new nintendo switch (along with Zelda BotW)...
+But seriously, this is quite a stressful time for me, I have THREE thesises left to do before the end of june (preferabbly as soon as possible).

 #### To-do list
 <ul>